maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 1	_Eisenberg 2013_.
 Grundriss der deutschen Grammatik.
 Band 1: Das Wort

-* All weak M adopt -(e)n- by a rule no matter or their complexity and origin (228)
-* -s- occurs regularly after suffixes -keit, -heit, -igkeit, -tum, -schaft, -ung, -sal, -ling (because they form phonologically bad words) (229)
 * -s- occurs by a rule in deverbatives ending in -en (229)
 * -s- occurs in a large number of M and F derivatives from prefixed verbs (230)